-Hybrid integration platforms (HIP) will accomplish the integration of the future.
-According to research from researchandmarkets.com, the market for HIP will grow from “$17.14B in 2017 to 33.6B in 2022.”
-Further, with this predicted growth and all the information surrounding HIP, what are the four key integration principles about HIP that you need to know?
+According to researchandmarkets.com, the market for HIP will grow from “$17.14B in 2017 to 33.6B in 2022.”
+So, what are the four key integration principles about HIP that you need to know?

 Integration principles about HIP

 What pops into your mind when you think about the word hybrid?
 Usually hybrid cars in my book!
-That’s a good example to start with in terms of “hybrid.”
 A hybrid car is a combination of gas and electricity.
 With hybrid integration platforms, there are several hybrid combinations:

 First principle: Personas

-Traditional IT integration specialist has to work with new ad-hoc integrators.
-Over the years, different changes have occurred within the industry leading to new non-IT ad-hoc integrators.
-The goal for companies now is to give nontraditional IT personas access to information they need to accomplish integrations without waiting for an IT specialist.
-This requires companies to rethink the role of traditional IT specialist in producing integrations that other, less technical roles will consume.
+Traditional IT integration specialists have to work with new ad-hoc integrators.
+Changes have occurred within the industry-leading to new non-IT ad-hoc integrators.
+Companies no longer wait for an IT specialist.
+They now give nontraditional IT personas access to information they need for integrations.
+This requires companies to rethink the role of traditional IT specialists.

-This is an organizational shift that can be supported by a hybrid integration platform but is more about the process and IT becoming a producer of services.
+Hybrid integration supports this shift.
+It’s more about the process and IT becoming a producer of services.

-Most integration silos have formed to support the applications they support.
-Centralized data center systems-of-record have used files, transactions and messages to facilitate the exchange of information.
+Most integration silos have formed to support the applications they handle.
+Centralized data center systems-of-record use files, transactions and messages to ease the exchange of information.
 Today’s cloud-based systems have led to the rise of APIs for this exchange.
 The reality facing organizations today is they have to support both.

-Traditional on-premises with multi-cloud.
-By utilizing hybrid integration platforms, you can blend on-premise with multi-cloud deployments for applications and integrations.
-That means if you are running SAP in the data center in the data center and SalesForce in the cloud, you need your integrations to run where it makes sense for the applications they support.
+If you are running SAP in the data center and SalesForce in the cloud, your integrations should run where it makes sense for the applications they support.
 A HIP allows this to happen all under a single control point.

-Endpoints are exploding for the enterprise.
-Increasing numbers of systems, individuals, devices (mobile), IoT (Internet of Things) and cloud applications.
-(Read more about IoT and integration).
+Endpoints are the increasing number of connected systems, individuals, devices (mobile), IoT (Internet of Things) and cloud applications.